 - National Institute of Standards and Technology’s shortly known as NIST, Risk Management Framework shortly known as RMF

-- TARA also known as Threat Agent Risk Assessment, a recent creation
+- TARA also is known as Threat Agent Risk Assessment, a recent creation

 In risk analysis, there would be a number of concepts that you will need to understand.